tapjs/tap-parser/readme.markdown

 A `/^TAP version (\d+)/` line emits a `'version'` event with a version number or string.

+## p.on('diag', function (diag, text) {})

+Any lines between `/^\s+---` and `/^\s...` are parsed as YAML and returned as a diagnostic JSON object, meant to provide extra info about the previous assert.

+A plaintext version of the message is also available as the second arg.

+After the event is emitted, the `diag` object will be attached to the associated assert.

+If there is no assert to associate a `diag` with, an error will occur.

 ## p.on('extra', function (extra) {})